vercel/hyper/readme.md

 brew cask install hyper
 ```

-If you are on windows, you can use [chocolatey](https://chocolatey.org/) to install the app by running the following command (package information can be found [here](https://chocolatey.org/packages/hyper/)):
+If you are on Windows, you can use [chocolatey](https://chocolatey.org/) to install the app by running the following command (package information can be found [here](https://chocolatey.org/packages/hyper/)):

 ```bash
 choco install hyper